This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Bake with them.
 You can thaw these bananas and use them in your favorite banana bread recipe, or make healthy banana muffins.
 Keep in mind that thawed bananas will look quite mushy and unappealing, but when you mash them, they will work just as well as freshly mashed bananas do.

-How to Thaw Frozen Bananas
+How to Freeze Bananas (Without Browning!)

 Ingredients